karatechops/grommet-point-of-view/README.md

-# Grommet point of view infographic template
+# Grommet point of view infographic example

 This is the source code for the HPE Intelligent Venue interactive infographic.
 To run the website execute the following: